ice-bergtech/kr8/docs/concepts/components.md

 }
 ```

-The chart will be referenced and processed through
+The chart is be referenced and processed through the `helmTemplate` native function.
+The documentation for this native function can be found [here](../godoc/kr8-jsonnet.md#NativeHelmTemplate)

 ```go
 local config = std.extVar("kr8");